 The pain so produced is called radiculopathy or sciatica.

-It involves removal of the affected disc through posterior approach.
+It involves removal of the affected disc through a posterior approach.
 The offending structure is removed which relieves the nerve of the pressure.
 There are various procedures and techniques for disc removal which differ in the incision length, the approach to the disc and removal of additional structures like lamina.

 Laminectomy is a procedure that removes the lamina.
-Laminectomy has been described in classical discectomy procedure to enlarge the canal but most of the procedures done today make approach to disc between two laminae and laminectomy is rarely used in discectomy.
+Laminectomy has been described in classical discectomy procedure to enlarge the canal but most of the procedures done today make an approach to disc between two laminae and laminectomy is rarely used in discectomy.

 Laminotomy is done instead wherever required.

-Laminotomy means removal of minimal removal of lamina for enlarging the spinal canal .
+Laminotomy means removal of minimal removal of lamina for enlarging the spinal canal.
 This surgery is done for lumbar canal stenosis at one level.
 The stenosis could be central or lateral.
 Laminotomy for central and lateral stenosis is done when the stenosis is at one level.

 Lumbar Fusion Surgeries

-Lumbar fusion surgeries are done with a goal to stop the a painful motion segment in the lower back.
+Lumbar fusion surgeries are done with a goal to stop the painful motion segment in the lower back.

 This surgery is performed for pain and disability caused by lumbar degenerative disc disease or a spondylolisthesis.

 Fusion surgeries require using a bone graft to be put at the site of intended fusion so that it could stimulate bone formation at the fusion site.